 Monrovia is the capital city of the West African nation of Liberia.
 The city's economy is dominated by its harbour.
 Monrovia is Liberia's financial centre.
 Liberia is in Western Africa, bordering the North Atlantic Ocean, between Cote d'Ivoire and Sierra Leone.
 Tropical; hot, humid; dry winters with hot days and cool to cold nights; wet, cloudy summers with frequent heavy showers.
 Mostly flat to rolling coastal plains rising to rolling plateau and low mountains in northeast.
 The official language is English.
 It is the language of business.
 The main religions are Christianity, Islam, indigenous beliefs.
 The economy of Liberia was negatively impacted by the civil war and government mismanagement, especially the infrastructure in and around the capital, Monrovia.
 Many businesses fled the country, taking capital and expertise with them, but with the conclusion of fighting and the installation of a democratically-elected government in 2006, some have returned.
+The security risk for expatriates in Liberia is medium overall, but high near the border with Cote d'Ivoire.
+Risks include opportunistic petty crime, violent robbery, ethnic violence, militia activities, and poor / non-existent infrastructure.
 The population in Monrovia is 1.011 Mil (2014 est.), while the inflation rate is 9.6% (2014 est.).

 Cost Of Living